AAB-I-XES/HARMONIC/README.md

 </div>

 # well tired of ads from other streaming platforms?
-# Try harmonic anopen source streaming platform that lets yo stream music from any platform without ads
+# Try harmonic an open source streaming platform that lets yo stream music from any platform without ads

 Harmonic 🎵